Physics-50/Module-1/docs/week4.md

 6. aesthetic clarity: Are all displayed objects (e.g. text, images, data points, lines) large enough to be visible and not pixelated?
 Was some consideration given to "salience" and "simplicity"? ([described here](plotting-guide#plotting-the-example-data){:target="_blank"}) Is the figure laid out in a way that flows well and is easy to follow?

+Don't forget to double-check that you've completed all of the miniquestions for this week.
+You should also make sure that you've completed the miniquestions for all the weeks of Module 1 for at least partial credit.
+You can find them all [gathered here](mini-questions).